monahanumanthu/professional-network-recommendation-system/README.md

 This represents an improvement in the average compatibility score of the evaluated Top 5 recommendations for U001.

+It should not be interpreted as classification accuracy or real-world recommendation accuracy.

 ---

 ### Streamlit Application